pace-neutrons/Euphonic/doc/source/disp-script.rst

    euphonic-dispersion -h

-You can also see the available command line options below
+You can also see the available command line options below.
+For information on advanced plot styling, see :ref:`styling`.

 Command Line Options
 --------------------